 When Apex Legends first dropped out of almost nowhere, it was a revelation.
 Thanks to some very generous spending on influencer marketing from EA, it being a part of the Titanfall universe, and its free nature, Apex Legends took the gaming world by storm.
-After skyrocketing to the top of Twitch, the playerbase has dwindled, but Apex is definitely still one of the most popular battle royale games out there.
-Question is: with the hype bubble now burst, how many people play Apex Legends in 2020?
+After skyrocketing to the top of Twitch, the playerbase seems to have dwindled in the eyes of many, but Apex is definitely still one of the most popular battle royale games out there.
+Question is: with the hype bubble now burst, how many people play Apex Legends in 2021?

 Just like Epic with Fortnite, Respawn and EA don’t make their concurrent player counts publicly available.
 As neither of the games are on Steam, we can’t refer to the easily findable numbers.
 Instead, we have to depend on what the developers want to share, which is usually when they hit significant milestones.
 In Apex Legends’ case, its most recent landmark was 70 million players in October 2019.

 However, this is not quite as impressive as it first appears.
 Since its launch in February 2019, Apex reached 2.5 million players in just a couple of days and 10 million players in under a week.
 Just over a week after release, Apex had 25 million players.
 Apex then hit 50 million players in March 2019, a month after launch.
 For Apex to then need a further six months to hit 70 million players in October indicates a certain decline, but it’s far, far from a dead game

 How Popular Is Apex Legends?

 As mentioned, due to how EA and Respawn relay information, it’s difficult to figure out exactly how many people are playing Apex Legends concurrently.
 However, there are a few things that are a good indicator of Apex’s popularity.